adanothe/autonity/migrate.md

     ```bash
     autonity node start && autonity oracle start
     ```
+    add validator address to .autrc
+     ```
+     VALADD=yourvalidatoraddress
+     echo "validator= $VALADD" >> ~/.autrc
+     ```

-5. After your node is synced, reactivate the validator.
+6. After your node is synced, reactivate the validator.
 To check if your node is synced, run:
     ```bash
     autonity node sync
     ```

-6. Reactivate the validator by choosing option 3:
+7. Reactivate the validator by choosing option 3:
     ```bash
     autonity validator setup
     ```